-We take the hassle out of health insurance: these three health insurance companies provide international medical and dental insurance for expats in Germany.
+We take the hassle out of health insurance: these two health insurance companies provide international medical and dental insurance for expats in Germany.
 Get quick sample quotes and check out our list of FAQs to select the best health coverage plan for you.

 Health insurance quotes for expats in Germany